marpple/FxTS/website/docs_md/how-to-debug.md

 # How to debug in pipeline easily?

-## In the synchronous pipeline
+## Strictly evaluation

-In the synchronous pipeline, you can track changing of the value in the middle of the pipeline by using the `tap` function.
+In the strictly-evaluated pipeline, you can track changing of the value in the middle of the pipeline by using the `tap` function.
 If you want to know more about the 'tap' function, see [here](https://fxts.dev/docs/tap).

 ```typescript